swcarpentry/git-novice/episodes/09-conflict.md

 - Pull from upstream more frequently, especially before starting new work
 - Use topic branches to segregate work, merging to main when complete
 - Make smaller more atomic commits
+- Push your work when it is done and encourage your team to do the same to reduce work in progress and, by extension, the chance of having conflicts
 - Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously